brunogirin/OEMHackathon/ideas/DataPlatform.md

    whether devices and sensors are operating correctly.
 2. __Alarms__: work out how alarms could be propagated to the data platform so that they can be treated centrally.

+## Notes

+### Why is energy and resource consumption data complicated?

+Energy and resource consumption differs from classic sensors in the fact that they are cummulative data series.
+If you draw 1 litre of water in 1 hour, then over 2 hours you draw 2 litres of water; this has a number of implications:

+* When rolling up data (e.g. going from an hourly resolution to daily), you need to sum all data points rather than take the average;
+* A consumption value is only relevant if you also know the period over which it was measured.

+One typical way to resolve that problem is to use a cummulative total count as a data series, that is a value that always increases, which is exactly how traditional energy meters or the mileage meter on a car work.
+To obtain the consumption for a given period you then need to calculate the difference between the value of the total count at the end of the period and its value at the beginning of the period.
+The consequence of this is that you always need an initial reference data point.

+Another way to count energy or resource usage is to count pulses, which is typically what happens with gas meters: each time a m3 of gas is used for instance, a new pulse is generated.
+This pulse is like saying "add 1" to the total count.
+This method has the same limits as the total count in terms of having an initial reference point.
+In addition, it has the downside that if you fail to receive any of the pulses, your resulting total count is incorrect.